Agent Security & Safe Deployment

 lowered = text.lower()

-return any(re.search(p, lowered) for p in INJECTION_PATTERNS)Also validate outputs:
+return any(re.search(p, lowered) for p in INJECTION_PATTERNS)How Input Validation Works:

-- Block responses that contain tool errors or stack traces.
+- Block responses that contain tool errors or stack traces (which leak internal architecture).

-- Limit response length to avoid data leakage.
+- Limit response length to avoid data exfiltration via verbose outputs.

 Step 4: Build a Tool Gateway